Stiivi/Tarot-swift/README.md

 For more detailed information, please refer to the documentation in [TarotKit/Documentation](TarotKit/Documentation).

+# Development

+There is a lot of `#TODO:` and `#FIXME:` markers all over the code.
+They usually mark technical debt that I had no time to work on at the moment but was aware of what needs to be done.

+## On Generics

+The project is intentionally not providing any generics for now.
+The interface is opinionated and creates a specific use-case domain of the library.
+At least at this stage generics, especially having a generic graph, would make the library less pleasant to be used, especially by not experienced users.

 # Disclaimer

 Please, do no lament over the code.
 I am very well aware of what is in there and